 Teach Your Patients How to Count the Kicks With These Ready-to-Use Educational Resources

-It is never easy talking with a devastated mother who lost a full-term, otherwise healthy baby to stillbirth who wonders why something as simple, cost-free and lifesaving as Count the Kicks wasn’t explained to her as an important prenatal step to follow during her pregnancy.
+It is never easy talking with a devastated mother who lost a full-term, otherwise healthy baby to stillbirth who wonders why something as simple, cost-free and lifesaving as Count the Kicks wasn’t explained to her as an important step to follow during her pregnancy.

-- Best Practices for Count the Kicks Providers
+- Best practices for Count the Kicks Providers

-- Educational Brochures and Posters
+- Educational brochures and posters

 - Research on fetal movement, stillbirth and stillbirth prevention

 Together, we can help you deliver what you really want to deliver — more healthy babies.

 "Let me talk about what life was like before Count the Kicks.
 We knew as physicians that tracking baby’s movement in the third trimester was important.
 But we didn’t have the ability to get that word out on a consistent basis to both patients and physicians.
-So we did our best within our office to get that information out to patients but we didn’t have the app, or the brochures to put up in our office and to hand to patients.
+So we did our best within our office to get that information out to patients, but we didn’t have the app, or the brochures to put up in our office and to hand to patients.
 There is no doubt that Count the Kicks was critically important in reducing the stillbirth rate here in Iowa and I am sure it’s going to do the same across the country and around the world."

 "If both the patient and the physician utilized the Count the Kicks program, the way it's designed to be utilized, I think there would be a significant reduction in the number of stillbirths across the country."

-"Count the Kicks Campaign has heightened our patient's awareness of fetal movements.
+"The Count the Kicks campaign has heightened our patient's awareness of fetal movements.
 The app is easy and fun for patients to use.
 Thanks for making a positive impact on parents-to-be."